 But what if you don’t live in a metro area?
 According to BLS, nonmetro areas also pay well for chemical engineers.
 In fact, Southeast Iowa nonmetro area offers an annual mean wage of $132,750.
 Other high paying nonmetro places with salaries in excess of $120,000 per year include West Texas region of Texas and North Texas region of Texas nonmetropolitan areas.

 In addition to high wages, working as a chemical engineer provides a stable work environment and favorable job outlook.
 According to BLS, employment for this occupation is projected to grow 9% through 2030, which is 2% faster than the average for all engineering occupations.

-The 9% growth rate equates to about 1,800 projected openings each year for chemical engineers, on average, over the next ten years.
+The 9% growth rate equates to about 1,800 projected openings each year for chemical engineers, on average, over the next 10 years.
 What exactly will cause this growth?
-BLS projects many of the job openings to result from a growing need to replace workers who exit the labor force through retirement.
+BLS projects many of the job openings to result from a growing need to replace workers retire.
 But there will also be a need to replace chemical engineers who transfer to different occupations or return to school for advanced training.

 The demand for chemical engineers over the next decade depends largely on the demand for certain products.
 Since most chemical engineers work in manufacturing industries that provide products to other firms, demand for products will lead to an equally strong demand for chemical engineers.